 3. Check your credit reports

-Check your reports for signs of fraud — new accounts you didn’t open, hard inquiries you don’t recognize, payment history you can’t account for, an employer you never worked for and personal information unfamiliar to you.
-Pull each of your credit reports at least once over the course of the next year to check for fraudulent activity.
-Use an identity theft report to get fraudulent information removed from your reports.
+Comb through each of your reports for signs of fraud — new accounts you didn’t open, hard inquiries you don’t recognize, payment history you can’t account for, an employer you never worked for and personal information unfamiliar to you.

 “A credit freeze is a good thing to do if you know you’re a victim, as it will completely lock down all your credit information,” says Katz.

 A credit freeze prevents the credit reporting agencies from releasing your credit report to new creditors.
 Placing a freeze on your report is free.
 You’ll just need to contact all three credit bureaus and request it.